ashtav/mixins/README.md

 ## Usage

-It's not a great package, just help us to code briefly, everyone can make their own easily To use this plugin, add `mixins` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).
+It's not a great package, just help us to code briefly, everyone can make their own easily.
+To use this plugin, add `mixins` as a [dependency in your pubspec.yaml file](https://flutter.dev/platform-plugins/).

 ### Example